Pat Freiermuth: Personal life

-Freiermuth's uncle, Michael Foley, is the offensive line coach for the University of Massachusetts – Amherst.
-Prior to this, he was head football coach at Colgate University.
+Freiermuth's uncle, Michael Foley, was a longtime college football coach, most recently as the offensive line coach for UMass.
 His father, John Freiermuth, played basketball at St. Anselm College in New Hampshire and in 1988 he was named New Hampshire's "Mr. Basketball."
 His mom is a history teacher and former coach (fifteen seasons) for North Andover High School field hockey.
 She retired from coaching in 2007 after leading her team to two North sectional titles and a 147–85–66 record.
 She was also president of the Penn State Football Parents Association.
-Tim Freiermuth, Patrick's brother, was an offensive lineman for Springfield College in Massachusetts.
+His brother Tim played offensive line for Springfield College and is currently a high school football coach.